Bry50/Old-Smartphone-as-a-server/README.md

 But so far, during my inept amateurish fumbling down false paths, I have got into some situations where I thought the phone was bricked.
 But, so far, I have always been able to recover.

-I'm  pretty certain this guide works (today) for a Nexus 5 if followed step by step; but I can't provide further help.
+I'm  pretty certain this guide works (today) for a Nexus 5 if followed step by step; but I can't provide further help for other devices.

-Some steps can take a long time; wait, don't panic too fast.
+Some steps can take a long time with no sign anything is happening; wait, don't panic too fast.
 If something has gone wrong (probably due to my inadequate explaination or low battery), just simultaneously hold down the power and volume down buttons untill the system reboots.
 If it doesn't, you're probably out of power.

 Let's get started.

-### 2) PMbootstrap
+## 2 PMbootstrap

 PostmarketOS has an installation program called [PMbootstrap](https://wiki.postmarketos.org/wiki/Pmbootstrap).
-This takes care of rooting and all the stuff required to install the new system, installation is simple.
+This takes care of rooting and all the stuff required to install the new system; installation is simple.

 However, it only runs on  a linux system.
 If you already have one at your disposal, no problem, but I wasted a lot of time trying windows WSL (Windows Subsystem for Linux) without success.
 I eventually installed Ubuntu on an old laptop.

 The following are the steps for Ubuntu (other linux systems have slightly but annoyingly different commands):

-### 2.1) Install PMbootstrap
+### 2.1 Install PMbootstrap
 Open a terminal window ( CTRL+ALT+T) and run the following commands:
 ```
 sudo apt update